About this mod

 Highlighted Optional File: Beyond Maximum (work in progress/experimental, some changes may not work!)

-- Motion Blur: changed "High" setting, to disable forceScaleVelocityBuffer (when enabled, decreases the resolution of the velocity buffer), increased sampleCountBias parameter value from "0" to "2", and increased recurrenceCountBias parameter value from "0" to "1", potentially improving motion blur quality.
+- Motion Blur: changed "High" setting to use hidden Ultra value parameters (disables forceScaleVelocityBuffer, which when enabled, decreases the resolution of the velocity buffer, increased sampleCountBias parameter value from "0" to "2", and increased recurrenceCountBias parameter value from "0" to "1").
+I am unsure if this actually does anything.

-- Lighting Quality: "Maximum" setting now renders lights at 4x the distance of the vanilla Maximum setting, "High" setting now renders lights at 2x the vanilla Maximum setting distance and the "Medium" setting now renders at the vanilla Maximum setting distance.
-Visual bugs may occur in some areas at Maximum, try lowering the setting if this occurs.
+- Lighting Quality: "Maximum" setting has been changed to render lights several times further than vanilla.
+"High" setting now renders lights at 2x the vanilla Maximum setting distance and the "Medium" setting now renders at the vanilla Maximum setting distance.
+I'm not sure if this even works anymore - if it doesn't now, it used to at one point and is why I made any changes at all...
+Let me know!

 - Volumetric Quality: "Maximum" setting will now render volumetric lights at much higher quality with a heavy performance cost, "High" now uses settings that are in between vanilla Maximum and the new highest possible quality at a seemingly minimal performance cost, and "Medium" now uses vanilla Maximum settings.

 - Reflection Quality: "Maximum" setting resolutionDivider parameter set to "1" instead of "2", hopefully allowing SSR to render at max resolution.
 "High" quality is now using the same settings as the vanilla "Maximum" setting.
-Set SSR DIsplay Mip Scale to "0" instead of "1" in order to increase SSR reflection clarity on most reflective surfaces (experimental change).
-I highly recommend enabling DLAA via the FSR Frame Generation and Temporal Super Resolution (ERSS-FG) mod to further smooth out SSR, if you can spare the performance, at least for screenshots.
-This does NOT fix the mostly white outlines/sometimes black outlines with reflections - that appears to be an issue with the cubemaps not matching well with environments, rather than just a technical limitation of SSR.
+Set SSR DIsplay Mip Scale to "0" instead of "1" in order to increase SSR reflection clarity on most reflective surfaces.
+This is experimental at the moment and is hard to notice on water but is much more obvious on other reflective surfaces (e.g. the Volcano Manor invasion room floor) if you don't like the changes, remove the "drawparam" folder.

-- Shader Quality: changed "High" setting, which is the highest option in-game, to enable the highPrecisionNormalEnabled parameter, potentially improving shader quality.
+- Shader Quality: changed "High" setting, which is the highest option in-game, to enable the highPrecisionNormalEnabled parameter.
+Unsure if this does anything, difficult to test.

-- Ray Tracing: "Maximum" has been pushed to unreasonable limits with extremely diminishing returns over vanilla.
-You can look at some shadows at "High" then switch to "Maximum" and you'll probably see the improvement but this comes at an extreme performance cost not even an RTX 4080/4090 can handle well even with an upscaling mod, so use this for screenshots only.
+- Ray Tracing: "Maximum" has been pushed to unreasonable limits with extremely diminishing returns over vanilla, primarily addressing very niche cases of spots in the game that have artifacts with RT enabled (the values I've selected for Maximum are the lowest possible before no further improvement happens - I tested this extensively).
+You can look probably at some shadows at "High" then switch to "Maximum" and you'll probably see the improvement but this comes at an extreme performance cost not even an RTX 4080/4090 can handle well even with an upscaling mod, so use this for screenshots only.
 "High" now uses vanilla Maximum settings, Medium now uses vanilla High settings and Low now uses vanilla Medium settings.

 Known Issues & Workarounds